Looking for flowers to go with your chocs? Check out our roundup of London's best florists.

 Charbonnel et Walker, Old Bond Street

-There are three Charbonnel locations across London, but for our money, the original Old Bond Street branch is the one to visit.
-It looks exactly like a chocolatier should — located at the entrance of the Royal Arcade, sweeping, gold-framed windows enticing you inside.
-There, a glass cabinet piled high with perfectly-placed chocolate pyramids take up much of the space, with expert staff on hand to offer advice as you make your purchases.
+There are multiple Charbonnel locations across London, but for our money, the original Old Bond Street branch is the one to visit.
+It looks like a chocolatier should — located at the entrance of the Royal Arcade, it boasts sweeping, gold-framed windows that entice you inside.
+A glass cabinet piled high with perfectly-placed chocolate pyramids takes up much of the space, with expert staff on hand to offer advice.

 It's truffles which Charbonnel is best known for, the gold-trimmed tubs instantly recognisable.
-The Pink Marc de Champagne truffles are fairly well known, but we have it on good authority that the Rose Creams are a favourite with none other than Queen Elizabeth II.
-We can't promise you'll bump into her when you visit, mind.
+The Pink Marc de Champagne one are fairly well known, but we have it on good authority that the Rose Creams were a favourite with the late Queen Elizabeth II.

-Charbonnel et Walker, One The Royal Arcade, 28 Old Bond Street, W1S 4BT, plus other locations in Canary Wharf, Broadgate, Harrods, Selfridges and Leeds.
+Charbonnel et Walker, One The Royal Arcade, 28 Old Bond Street, plus other locations in Canary Wharf, Broadgate, Harrods, Selfridges and Leeds.

 Dark Sugars, Brick Lane and Greenwich

 That doesn't mean they don't have fun with chocolate.
-Flavours currently available include dark chocolate with popping candy, a cinnamon cider dark chocolate ganache (we're intrigued...), and white chocolate nutmeg truffles.
-Buy pre-packaged boxes, or pick and mix your own from the options spilling out of bowls and across trays and tables in store — you'd be forgiven for thinking you'd stepped into a Middle Eastern bazaar, rather than London chocolate shop.
+Flavours currently available include dark chocolate with popping candy, and white chocolate nutmeg truffles.
+Buy pre-packaged boxes, or pick and mix your own from the options spilling out of bowls and across trays and tables in store — you'd be forgiven for thinking you'd stepped into a Middle Eastern bazaar.

-At one point, there were two Brick Lane branches, but they're back down to one, with a second store now open in Greenwich.
-Both branches serve the famous hot chocolate, and it's the law that you have to get one every time you go in.
+At one point, there were two Brick Lane branches, but they're back down to one, with a second store now open in Greenwich, and an ice cream shop a few doors down.
+They still serve the famous hot chocolate, and it's the law that you have to get one every time you go in.
 Sorry, we don't make the rules.

 Godiva Chocolates, Harrods, Covent Garden and Canary Wharf